THE "TETRAHEDRON MODEL" VS THE "STANDARD MODEL": A COMPARISON (revised Feb., 2012)

 home page (page 2)

-Generally speaking, the "Tetrahedron Model" addresses symmetry-breaking and symmetry conservation in the macro-physical "rebound" phase of cosmic evolution (the current era of symmetry restoration, in which we live), while the "establishment's" "Standard Model" addresses symmetry-breaking and symmetry conservation in the microphysical "cascade" phase of cosmic devolution, the period of the "Big Bang" which brings the material Cosmos into being.
+Generally speaking, the "Tetrahedron Model" addresses symmetry-breaking and symmetry conservation in the macro-physical (cold and slow) "rebound" phase of cosmic evolution (the current era of symmetry restoration, in which we live), while the "establishment's" "Standard Model" addresses symmetry-breaking and symmetry conservation in the micro-physical (hot and fast) "cascade" phase of cosmic devolution, the period of the "Big Bang" which brings our asymmetric ("matter-only") material Cosmos into being: (born from the "Multiverse", where it existed (with many other possibilities) in a "proto-state" of perfectly symmetric, and therefore unmanifest energy).
 Noether's Theorem of symmetry conservation provides the theoretical basis for unifying the "Standard Model" and the "Tetrahedron Model", indicating a broad pathway of conservation law leading toward Einstein's dream: the Unified Field Theory of physics.
 (See: "Table of the Higgs Cascade".)

 Both my own "Tetrahedron Model" and the "Standard Model" of "establishment" physics use symmetry principles in their attempts to achieve a unified theory of the four forces of physics.
 The major difference in our approaches is that I look at the "forest", "they" look at the "trees".
 "They" tend to look at the beginning of time, I tend to look at the end of time; they tend to look at the short-range particle (nuclear) forces, I tend to look at the long-range spacetime (metric) forces (in both cases these are only general tendencies).
 "They" use mathematics and particle accelerators, I use general conservation principles and the popular literature.
 I have achieved a conceptual unification without quantification, they have achieved quantification without unification.
 If the two theories can be joined, perhaps our common goal of a conceptual and quantifiable unification may be achieved.